 Conception of Genius

 Albert Einstein, Pablo Picasso, Bobby Fischer, Michelangelo, and Stephen Hawking can all be categorized as geniuses.
-Notably, they can also be categorized as white men.
-While not all cultural examples we have of “geniuses” fit that description—Marie Curie often makes a textbook appearance as the first woman to win a Nobel Prize—it’s difficult to ignore the fact that an overwhelming number of them do.
+Notably, they can all also be categorized as white men.
+While not all cultural examples we have of “geniuses” fit that description—Marie Curie often makes a textbook appearance as the first woman to win a Nobel Prize—it’s difficult to ignore the fact that an overwhelming number do.

 Click to Read

 The Queen’s Gambit, adapted from the 1983 novel by Walter Trevis, follows Elizabeth Harmon over the course of her development as a chess prodigy.
 Harmon discovers her talent for chess at eight years old, after a family tragedy places her in a Kentucky orphanage.
 She displays a key quality Ellen Winner, author of Gifted Children: Myths And Realities describes as characteristic of child prodigies: a rage to master.